rcc-uchicago/user-guide/docs/ssh/advance.md

 !!! note
       ACL is only available on Midway2.

-Access control list [(ACL)](https://www.redhat.com/sysadmin/linux-access-control-lists) provides an additional, more flexible permission mechanism for file systems.
+Access control list [(ACL)](https://www.redhat.com/sysadmin/linux-access-control-lists){:target='_blank'} provides an additional, more flexible permission mechanism for file systems.
 It is designed to assist with UNIX file permissions.
 ACL allows you to give permissions to any disk resource for any user or group.
-For more information, please visit the ACL manual [here](https://wiki.archlinux.org/index.php/Access_Control_Lists).
+For more information, please visit the ACL manual <a href='https://wiki.archlinux.org/index.php/' target='_blank'>here</a>.

 The default Linux file permission management covered in the previous section only supports the permissions at the owner/group/others level.
 ACL provides more precise control over any data (files or directories) customizable for individual users or groups.
 Before applying ACL to your data, please read and understand the following caveats.